Between 7 and 47 percent of working-age adults experience pain in this joint at least once in a while.

 Arterial TOS causes:

-- Very noticeable changes in color and sensitivity to cold in the hands and fingers.
+- There are very noticeable changes in color and sensitivity to cold in the hands and fingers.

 - Heaviness and poor blood circulation in the arms, hands, and fingers.